KhalilZakaria/KhalilZakaria/README.md

-- :yellow_heart: I’m currently studying GIS engineering .
+- :yellow_heart: I’m currently working as a Fullstack enginner at @HPS .
 - 🌱 I’m currently focusing on learning new technologies .
 Addicted to learn and grow every single day.
 - :tongue: I speak fluent English ( TOEFL 90/120 ), fluent Frensh and Arabic is my native language.